 The billion-dollar questions

 The effects of inaccurate or partial omnishopper data can ripple across your organization.
-With some categories shifting 20–40% of total sales online, having a 360-degree view of shopper behavior can break down measurement silos that hinder growth.
+With some categories shifting 20–40% of total sales online, having a 360-degree view of offline and online shopper behavior can break down measurement silos that hinder growth.
 KPIs on penetration growth or increased purchase frequency that don’t account for omnishopper behavior provide only a partial measure of performance—and are therefore of limited value.
 Decisions about trade promotion allocation and marketing budgets without a complete picture of your omnishopper can result in missed opportunities.

 This leads to three critical questions that omnishopper data can answer for retailers and CPG brands.